-The Code of Practice clearly acknowledges the importance allocated to the teacher with regards to Special Needs.
+The Code of Practice clearly acknowledges the importance allocated to the teacher with regard to Special Needs.
 The teacher's responsibilities include:

-- o Being aware of the academy's procedures for the identification, assessment and subsequent provision for SEND pupils - o Collaborating with the SENCO to decide what action is required to assist the SEND pupil to progress - o Working with the SENCO to collect all available information on the SEND pupil

-- o In collaboration with the SENCO develop IPPs for SEND pupils. - o Working with SEND pupils on a daily basis, delivering the individual programme as set out in IPP - o Developing positive and constructive relationships with parents.
+- Being aware of the academy's procedures for the identification, assessment and subsequent provision for SEND pupils - Collaborating with the Inclusion Leader/SENDCO to decide what action is required to assist the SEND pupil to progress - Working with the Inclusion Leader/SENDCO to collect all available information on the pupil - In collaboration with the Inclusion Leader/SENDCO develop IPPs for SEND pupils. - Working with SEND pupils on a daily basis, delivering the individual programme as set out in the IPP - Recording the pupil's interventions on Provision Map - Reviewing the pupil's interventions on Provision map to assess progress - Developing positive and constructive relationships with parents.

-12. Storing and managing information
+13. Storing and Managing Information